surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

-= 4.2.0-b.1 =
+= 4.2.0-rc.1 =

-(2020/04/28) Fixed the default sidebar stylesheet to use the CSS class instead of the CSS id.
+(2020/04/28) Updated the minimum required WordPress version from 4.2 to 5.2.
+Fixed the default sidebar stylesheet to use the CSS class instead of the CSS id.

 = 4.1.0 =